Why is my bladder so small? And more on urinary urgency

 Woman unlocking door to get to bathroom to empty small bladder

-If you feel like you’re constantly having the urge to pee, you may ask yourself… Why do I have such a small bladder?
-This feeling often occurs after drinking coffee or alcohol, in cold weather, or gradually over time.
+If you feel like you’re constantly having the urge to pee, you may ask yourself… Why is my bladder so small?
+This feeling may occur after drinking coffee or alcohol, in cold weather, or gradually over time.

 • Volume: Most bladders (not pregnant) can hold up to 1.5-2 cups during the day and up to 4 cups at night